otterscan/otterscan/README.md

 For example, if you are running Erigon from `v2021.07.01` tag, checkout the tag `v2021.07.01-otterscan` and rebuild `rpcdaemon`.

-We intend to release a compatible rebased version containig our changes every week just after Erigon's weekly release, as time permits.
+We intend to release a compatible rebased version containing our changes every week just after Erigon's weekly release, as time permits.

 ```
 git fetch --all